-The improvement of the satellite radar analyses by which the shallow subsidence with millimeter accuracy became visible is especially enabled by the processing and integration of the satellite data on the scalable SkyGeo platform.
+The improvement of the satellite radar analyses by which the shallow displacement with millimeter accuracy became visible is especially enabled by the processing and integration of the satellite data on the scalable SkyGeo platform.
 The billions of measurements are partly generated from the Sentinel-1 SAR images of the space agency ESA.
 On top of these images SkyGeo has build numerous innovative algorithms.
 As a first SkyGeo invested heavily in the data center and technological breakthroughs which are now front-page news.
-As of today, the subsidence data is publicly available.
+As of today, the displacement data is publicly available.

 High-resolution radar images

 The radar images used for the bodemdalingskaart.nl have a low resolution, and moreover, the data is only available per grid cell to make them suitable for overall insights.
 Apart from the freely available low-resolution data offers SkyGeo also high-resolution data, which enables the mapping of displacements in much higher detail – on the level of individual bridges, roads and buildings.